prorohit/ed_tech_streamlit/README.md

 # Ed Tech App
 ## This is the coding exercise of python project and streamlit implementation

-In this application we have covered the below modules as per the requirement of the excercise
+In this application we have covered the below modules as per the requirement of the exercise

     "*Course Module*"
         "Add Course"